 The environmental nutrition concentration is for students interested in careers involving sustainability, agriculture, wellness, and food policy.
 The concentration's curriculum also fulfills the requirements to obtain an environmental health minor.
 Graduates are prepared to pursue careers in community and government agencies, industry, and agriculture especially in areas that focus on sustainability and the environment.
 Graduates are also prepared for graduate study in a wide range of fields.

-Institutional and school nutrition management concentration is for those interested in culinary nutrition, school nutrition, child nutrition, institutional wellness, and food-service management.
+The culinary nutrition concentration is for those interested in culinary nutrition, school nutrition, child nutrition, institutional wellness, and food-service management.
 Schools and universities employ those with a school nutrition background and graduates are also prepared to work in other institutions and to pursue careers in the food-service industry.
 Students who complete this concentration qualify for a variety of School Nutrition Association (SNA) certifications.
 They can also, with the addition of field experience, fulfill SNA credentialing requirements to become a school nutrition specialist.

 Learn more about our faculty here.